elbobo/aframe-multisrc-component/README.md

 Property | Description | Default
 --- | --- | ---
-srcs | comma separated list of img srcs can be inline links or ids for assets | [] srcpath | for use with inline images, saves you having to write the full image path each time | ''
+srcs | comma separated list of img srcs can be inline links or ids for assets | [] srcspath | for use with inline images, saves you having to write the full image path each time | ''